OlegSubotin/next.js-original/README.md

-# 2. CSS Styling
+# 2. Optimizing Fonts and Images

-## Adding a Global CSS File to Your Application
+## Adding Custom Fonts with next/font

-## Two Different Ways of Styling: Tailwind and CSS Modules
+## Adding Images with next/image

-## Conditionally Adding Class Names with the `clsx` Utility Package
+## Optimizing Fonts and Images in Next.js